 What are DOTE Projects?

-A DOTE Project is a folder containing all the Transcripts for a specific audio or video clip (media source).
+A DOTE Project is stored as a folder on your file system, which contains all the Transcripts for a specific event with its audio or video clips (media sources).

-You can give this folder a unique and informative name.
+You can give this (Project) folder a unique and informative name.

-Always keep this Project folder, files and subfolders together, otherwise DOTE will not be able to recover older edited versions nor underlining, sync-codes and video-cues.
+Always keep this Project folder, files and subfolders together on your file system, otherwise DOTE will not be able to recover older edited versions nor underlining, sync-codes and video-cues.

-Each project is stored in a DOTE Projects master folder.
+- Each Project is usually stored in a DOTE Projects master folder.

-You can decide the name of this folder and where it is located on your operating system.
+- You can decide the name of this folder and where it is located on your file system.

 Note that DOTE is not a cloud service.
 It is a desktop application that stores data on your local computer's file system.
 Thus, you can edit your Transcripts without being online.
 DOTE does not save and store every keystroke on the cloud; the user must save their work frequently.
 To ensure that users do not lose their work, version control independently supports automatic and semantic backup.